bioinformaticsdotca/GenEpi_2018/integrated_assignment/assignment.md

 For this integrated assignment, you will work in pairs to investigate a suspected Salmonella outbreak.
 The sequence data are real but the metadata (include the AMR information) are completely made up!
 We will use IRIDA to demonstrate how it can help with management of samples and preprocessing of sequence data.

+Pairing Criteria:
+1) Not in the same row
+2) Not from the same organization
+3) Not the same birth month
+4) Ideally complementary backgrounds

 IRIDA Demo:
 Extensive documentation for users and developers
 Start with a tutorial: https://irida.corefacility.ca/documentation/user/index.html#tutorials